rmcanany/SolidEdgeHousekeeper/README.md

 Same as the Assembly command of the same name.

 #### Update material from material table
-Checks to see if the part's material name and properties match any material in a file you specify on the Configuration tab.
+Checks to see if the part's material name and properties match any material in a file you specify on the **Configuration Tab**.

 If the names match, but their properties (e.g., face style) do not, the material is updated.
 If the names do not match, or no material is assigned, it is reported in the log file.